gridlocdev/v/vlib/regex/README.md

 `(c(pa)+z ?)+` matches `cpaz cpapaz cpapapaz` or `cpapaz`

-Lets analyze this last case, first we have the group `#0`, that is the most outer round brackets `(...)+`.
+Let's analyze this last case, first we have the group `#0`, that is the most outer round brackets `(...)+`.
 This group has a quantifier `+`, that say to match its content *at least one time*.